-England were in the final against an old foe in South Africa.
+England was in the final against an old foe in South Africa.
 I had 24 hours in which to discover Yokohama.
-For some bizarre reason all I knew about the place was that it was a centre for tyre manufacture - hardly a thought to inspire excitement however like all of Japan, I need not have worried!
+For some bizarre reason, all I knew about the place was that it was a centre for tyre manufacture – hardly a thought to inspire excitement however like all of Japan and Asia in general, I need not have worried!

-So after just a 30 minute train journey south of Tokyo it was a blue sky day – probably the best on my entire trip.
-I donned by walking boots and headed out with map in hand to discover what this surprise had in store in the way of … well surprises !
+So after just a 30-minute train journey south of Tokyo, it was a blue sky day – probably the best on my entire trip.
+I donned my walking boots and headed out with a map in hand to discover what this surprise had in store in the way of … well surprises!

 My day started with a walk down to the beautiful port and through Yamashita Park where I randomly visited a North Korean military spy ship that had been captured off the coast of Japan in 2001.

-Elsewhere the park is exactly that – well manicured gardens and people strolling around in the fresh seaside air.
+Elsewhere the park you can enjoy well-manicured gardens and watching people strolling around in the fresh seaside air.

 Red Brick Buildings

-Just minutes from Yamashite Park is the in my eyes beautiful Red Brick buildings and a must visit in Yokohama.
+Just minutes from Yamashite Park are in my eyes the beautiful Red Brick buildings and a must-visit in Yokohama.

 The government built these warehouses between 1911 and 1913 to cope with the increased trade demands on the port.
-They were used until 1989 at which time they were were renovated and now house stylish fashion and souvenir shops aswell as many restaurants.
+They were used until 1989 at which time they were renovated and now house stylish fashion and souvenir shops as well as many restaurants.